AlexandraGF/PuzzleGame/README.md

 4. Run the command ``` npm start ``` and the application will run on ```localhost:3000/```
 5. Go in browser and type at the top ```localhost:3000/``` [Firefox recommended]
 6. Enjoy the puzzle!

-## How to play directly on the internet

-1. Click on the link [Puzzle Game](https://puzzlegamereact.herokuapp.com)
-2. Enjoy!

 ## How to run the tests